 8. Web analysis

-We need statistical information about the usage of our Online Offers to design them to be more user-friendly, to perform range measurements and to perform market research.
+We need statistical information about the usage of our Online Offers to design them to be more user-friendly, to perform range measurements and market re-search.

 For this purpose, we use the web analysis tools described in this section.

-The usage profiles created by these tools using analysis cookies or by evaluating log files do not contain personal data.
+The usage profiles created by these tools using analysis cookies or by evaluating log files are not brought together with personal data.
 The tools either do not use user IP addresses at all or shorten them immediately after gathering them.

-The tool offerors process data only as processors, subject to our directives and not for their own purposes.
+The tool sellers process data only as processors subject to our directives and not for their own purposes.

-In the following, please find information on each tool offeror and how you are able to object to the collection and processing of data through the tool.
+In the following please find information on each tool seller and how you are able to object to the collection and processing of data by the tool.

-Be advised that with regard to tools which use opt out cookies, the opt out function is related to a device or browser and is thus valid for the terminal device or browser used at this time.
+Be advised that with regard to tools which use opt out cookies, the opt out function is related to that individual device or browser.
 In case you use several terminal devices or browsers you must opt out on every device and with every browser used.

-Beyond this, you can generally avoid the forming of usage profiles by generally deactivating cookie usage; for this please refer to the section Deactivate and delete cookies.
+Beyond this, you can avoid the forming of usage profiles by generally deactivating cookie usage.
+Please refer to the section Deactivate and delete cookies.

 WebTrends is provided by WebTrends Inc., 851 SW 6th Ave., Suite 1600, Portland, Oregon 97206, USA.